 Why this training?
 It has been developed by Yael Calhoun, MS, MA, E-RYT, who

-- is and E-RYT and a Trauma-sensitive yoga certified teacher (throught the Trauma Justice Institute)
+is an E-RYT and completed Trauma-sensitive yoga training (throught the Trauma Justice Institute);

-- continues to present nationally and internationally on the topic
+continues to present nationally and internationally on the topic; and,

 In this training you will gain:

-- the opportunity to read leading scientific research and books on the topics of trauma and yoga
+the opportunity to read leading scientific research and books on the topics of trauma and yoga; and,

 2. Observations (10 hours): Observe 10 hours of yoga classes to learn was is and is not trauma-sensitive yoga.
 Guided observation sheets.

 3. Volunteer teaching (10 hours): We will find you a volunteer placement that provides support for you and allows you to develop the skills you need to share your yoga.